Shilling: New Zealand shilling

 New Zealand shillings, twenty of which made up one New Zealand pound, were first issued in 1933 and featured the image of a Maori warrior carrying a taiaha "in a warlike attitude" on the reverse.
 In 1967, New Zealand's currency was decimalised and the shilling was replaced by a ten-cent coin of the same size and weight.
 Ten-cent coins minted through the remainder of the 1960s included the legend "ONE SHILLING" on the reverse.
 Smaller ten-cent coins were introduced in 2006.

 Maltese shillings

 The shilling (xelin, pl. xelini) was used in Malta, prior to decimalisation in 1972, and had a face value of five Maltese cents.

 Ceylonese shillings

-In British Ceylon, a shilling (Silima, Silin) was equivalent to eight fanams.
+In British Ceylon (modern day Sri Lanka), a shilling (Silima, Silin) was equivalent to eight fanams.
 With the replacement of the rixdollar by the rupee in 1852, a shilling was deemed to be equivalent to half a rupee.
 On the decimalisation of the currency in 1969, a shilling was deemed to be equivalent to 50 Ceylon cents.
 The term continued to be used colloquially until the late 20th century.